 How Students Balance Full-Time Work and School

 Earning a degree is one way to get on a path toward a more gratifying career.
-But it presents a dilemma for those who need to maintain full-time employment: a job is necessary to pay for school (and life), but school demands the time usually spent at work.
+But it presents a dilemma for those who need to maintain full-time employment.
+A job is necessary to pay for school (and life), but school may demand some of the time you typically dedicate to work.

 Balancing work and school is a common problem.
 Recently, in a New York Times Opinion column, grad student and writer Rainesford Stauffer detailed the challenges she’s encountered throughout her college career as someone who has always had to work for a living.

 “Collegiate life became an impossible riddle.
 Which should I quit, the thing that would advance my personhood and career prospects or the thing that enabled me to pay for it?” wrote Stauffer.